 Δd = Δt(v1 + v2) / 2

-The position (displacement from the starting point) of the skier is determined at 1-s intervals and tabulated below.
-This was determined from the area under the curve, or from the above equation (which is the same thing).
-The corresponding position-time graph is shown to the right.
+The position (displacement from the starting point) of the skier is determined at 1-s intervals and tabulated.
+This can be determined from the area under the velocity-time graph, or from the above equation (which is the same thing).
+The corresponding position-time graph is shown.

 1. Sketch corresponding d-t and v-t graphs for the motion of a car

 2. Sketch corresponding d-t and v-t graphs for the motion of a car whose acceleration is negative.

 3. Sketch d-t, v-t, and a-t graphs for a ball thrown straight into the air, until it returns to the point of release.

 4. Sketch v-t and a-t graphs that correspond to this graph.

 5. Sketch v-t and a-t graphs that correspond to this graph.

 6. Sketch d-t, v-t, and a-t graphs that depict the following motion.
 A ball starting from rest rolls down a ramp.
 At the bottom of the ramp it hits a spring which compresses, then sends the ball back up the ramp to the same point from which it was released.